fabiojmendes/doorsys-firmware/README.md

 url = "mqtt://mqtt.example.com:1883"
 ```

-Upload a configuration file by connecting to the default hotspot e.g.,
+Upload a configuration file by connecting to the default hotspot, for example:
 `ESP_AABBCC` on port 23

 ```shell
 nc -w1 192.168.71.1 23 < config.toml
 ```

-## Reset to Factory
+## Reset to factory

 To reset the device configuration execute